TEAMMATES/teammates/docs/unit-testing.md

 ### Frontend tests

-To run all front-end component tests in watch mode (i.e. any change to source code will automatically reload the tests), run the following command:
+To run all frontend component tests in watch mode (i.e. any change to source code will automatically reload the tests), run the following command:

 ```sh
 npm run test
 ```

+Most frontend component tests use [Snapshot Testing](snapshot-testing.md).
 To update snapshots, run the following command:

 ```sh
 npm run test
 ```

 Followed by `a` to run all the test cases.
 Check through the snapshots to make sure that the changes are as expected, and press `u` to update them.

-To run all front-end component tests once and generate coverage data afterwards, run the following command:
+To run all frontend component tests once and generate coverage data afterwards, run the following command:

 ```sh
 npm run coverage